VowpalWabbit/vowpalwabbit.github.io/_guides/cmd_first_steps.md

 >**Note:** If the format of this sample dataset looks unfamiliar and you want more details see the Vowpal Wabbit [Linear Regression Tutorial](https://vowpalwabbit.org/guides/getting_started.html#a-first-data-set) for information on input format and feature hashing techniques.

-## Train
+## Train a model

-Then train a model, and save it to a file, like so:
+Next, we train a model, and save it to a file:

 ```sh
 vw -d train.txt -f model.vw
 ```

-This tells VW to:
+This tells Vowpal Wabbit to:

-- Use the **d**ata file `train.txt`
+- Use the '-d' **data** file `train.txt`
-- Write the **f**inal model to `model.vw`
+- Write the '-f" **final** model to `model.vw`

-There will be quite a few statistics and statuses printed.
-Don't worry too much about what it says, the [linear regression tutorial](https://vowpalwabbit.org/guides/getting_started.html#vws-diagnostic-information) goes through it in detail if you'd like to learn about it now.
+With Vowpal Wabbit, the output includes more than a few statistics and statuses.
+The [Linear Regression Tutorial](https://vowpalwabbit.org/guides/getting_started.html#vws-diagnostic-information) and [Contextual Bandit Reinforcement Learning Tutorial](https://vowpalwabbit.org/tutorials/contextual_bandits.html) covers the format in more detail.

 <details>
   <summary>Output for comparison</summary>